Provider Frequently Asked Questions

 Patient income information (household size and household income)

-If the patient meets initial program eligibility, conditional approval may be granted.
-Conditional approval gives patients 30 days of immediate assistance from disease programs that are accepting new patients.
-To receive assistance beyond the 30-day period, patients must submit a completed application, including their signature and agreement to the Program Terms and Conditions within the conditional period.
+If the patient meets initial program eligibility, TAF will grant conditional approval.
+Conditional approval gives patients 30 days of immediate assistance.
+To receive assistance beyond the 30-day period, patients must submit a completed application within the 30-day period, including their signature and agreement to the program terms and conditions.

 If the disease program is not accepting new patients, patients may sign up for the waitlist.